How 5 Brands Use WhatsApp For Marketing

 Although Facebook plans to integrate WhatsApp and Instagram into its own flagship platform, CEO Mark Zuckerberg says WhatsApp will remain a standalone app that benefits from Facebook's app ecosystem.

 Because WhatsApp is a growing app that probably won't get discontinued any time soon, businesses of all sizes are continuing to experiment with it.
-Top Industries on WhatsApp\
+From small businesses using the basic WhatsApp Business app to large enterprises leveraging the WhatsApp Business API through providers like Wati, there's a solution for every scale of operation.

 Most recently, two specific industries that are flocking to WhatsApp are publishing and fashion.
 Meanwhile, food and beverage companies like Absolut Vodka also leverage the platform for marketing.